joshuagenders/Lupi/Notes.md

 # Next Features

 ## Assembly loading
 plugin and DI pattern design
-go through steps of how assmebly is loaded and what is supported in locating an executing methods i.e. autofac, cancellation tokens start with simple model -> no required framework pass method name, use method signature as startup module
+go through steps of how assembly is loaded and what is supported in locating an executing methods i.e. autofac, cancellation tokens start with simple model -> no required framework pass method name, use method signature as startup module